 Flavonoids are a diverse group of phytochemicals found in many fruits.
 However, some sources are better than others.
 Usually, the more deeply-hued the plant, the more flavonoids it provides.
-Dark berries, such as blueberries, blackberries, and dark cherries, strawberries, and cranberries are all good sources for flavonoid antioxidants.
-Berries offer some of the highest ORAC scores.
+Dark berries, such as blueberries, blackberries, and dark cherries, strawberries, and cranberries are all good sources for flavonoid antioxidants offering some of the highest ORAC scores.

 Would you like to be updated on: